 For all the complaints, Netflix succeeds at the moment because it consolidated what consumers want into their service: a vast content library, as well as the ability to use it from more places than the competition.
 It recognized a long time ago that watching TV doesn’t mean sitting in the living room to watch shows on a channel.
 You watch what you want, where you want.

-"The inherent success of Netflix streaming can be attributed to its content library and TV centric strategy," said John Buffone, director of devices with NPD Connected Intelligence.
-"The definition of a TV channel is changing.
-You no longer just tune to, say channel 27, to watch TV, pressing the Netflix button on the remote is just as easy."
+“The inherent success of Netflix streaming can be attributed to its content library and TV centric strategy,” John Buffone, director of devices with NPD Connected Intelligence, wrote in a blog post.
+“The definition of a TV channel is changing.
+You no longer just tune to, say channel 27, to watch TV, pressing the Netflix button on the remote is just as easy.”

 The streaming giant spends a lot of effort working with device makers and content providers to bring its service to more devices, apps and platforms, letting you access TV and movies anywhere and anytime.
 It’s also upped the amount it spends on content itself, creating its own shows.
 And despite the politics of Hollywood, licensing and distribution, Netflix still manages to have the broadest selection out there.

 Some services like Redbox Instant address Netflix’s flaws, and others tout advantages Netflix can’t ever hope to have, like live TV.
 But the hard truth is, if you’re looking for an all-in-one service, you’ll wait a long time, if ever.
 Cable and TV won’t let their live broadcast rights go online easily, and both are powerful, protective industries with vested interests in the current system.
 They’ll deploy considerable resources to keep things the way they are.